-type: Integer that specifies the type of NEO calculation to be performed.
+type: String that specifies the type of NEO calculation to be performed.

-- 0: Do not include NEO-DFT.
-(Default)
+- 0/none: Do not include NEO-DFT.
+(Default) - 1/scf_post: NEO-DFT as a post-SCF procdure.
+(Use DFT electron as starting point) - 2/rt-tddft: RT-NEO-TDDFT. - 3/scf: NEO-DFT together with the conventional SCF loop.

-- 1: NEO-DFT.

-- 2: RT-NEO-TDDFT.